pspEgg/antigua/antiguablog.md

 We are calling all artist interested in showcasing in the up and coming Cypress Village underground tunnel art walk to send us a brief Bio of their work and why they would love to exhibit.

 Also we are now taking request for art curators, here's the catch...we will be paying out a small decent stipend to all curators selected in this process.
-Please send your bio to antiguacoffeehouse@yahoo.com.
+Please send your bio to yahoo email: antiguacoffeehouse.
 Either say (artist) or (curator) in the subject line.This is going to be the biggest thing to happen in the NELA since Teddy Roosevelt rode the street cars up Figueroa just about 100 years ago!
 The Espresso Revolution "Creates"...have a great day people's

 ## Link: [The Case for Drinking as Much Coffee as You Like][] ##